 Implement srcset HTML tags

 Another high res image option has emerged in the design world, but it's a little more complicated.
 Using a handy bit of code, this option allows you to serve two images at once, and let the browsers choose which version is more compatible.
 With HTML, you specify the regular image and also provide a high res alternative (or two).
-It ultimately looks something like this:

 The browser uses this information to display the image that's most appropriate for the device it's being displayed on.
 Web devices will display the 400 pixel version, while HR and Retina devices will display the 2x version.